dimakuz/VSSIM-1/LOCAL/hw4.md

 Garbage collection requires copying data between blocks.
 Copyback speeds up this process because actual copying is off-loaded to the chips.

 If compression mechanism is enabled, we might not be able to use copyback for all of our IO operations.
-In the no-compression case, we copy pages between block, and those pages are aligned to block boundaries.
+In the no-compression case, we copy pages between blocks, and those pages are aligned to block boundaries.
 Once we enable compression, pages are no longer aligned.
-Copyback will be useful only in very specific cases where whole page is copies as is.
+Copyback will be useful only in very specific cases where whole page is copied as is.
 E.g.:

 ```
 Victim block